emqx/emqx-docs/en_US/data-integration/data-bridge-timescale.md

 Now you have created a TimescaleDB Connector.
 Next, you need to create a rule and Sink to specify the data to be written into the TimescaleDB database.

-## Create a Rule for TimescaleDB Sink
+## Create a Rule with TimescaleDB Sink

 This section demonstrates how to create a rule in the Dashboard for processing messages from the source MQTT topic `t/#`, and sending the processed results to TimescaleDB via a configured Sink.